POSITION: Access Technology Specialist

 - Other duties as assigned.

-- In depth knowledge of the following operating systems:
+- 3-5 years of In-depth knowledge of the following operating systems:

 - Mac OS

 - Fluency in a second language in addition to English.